3mdeb/-hardware-presale-validation/docs/sd-wire-test-cases.md

 **Test steps**

-1. Login to the TS.
+1. Login into the TS by using the proper login and password.
 1. Run in the TS terminal the following command:

     ```bash